Title case

 Title case or headline case is a style of capitalization used for rendering the titles of published works or works of art in English.
 When using title case, all words are capitalized, except for minor words (typically articles, short prepositions, and some conjunctions) that are not the first or last word of the title.
-There are different rules for which words are major, hence capitalized.
+There are different rules for which words are major, and hence capitalized.
 As an example, a headline might be written: "The Quick Brown Fox Jumps over the Lazy Dog".

 Rules

-The rules of title case are not universally standardized.
-The standardization is only at the level of house styles and individual style guides.
+Rules of title case are standardized only at the level of house styles and individual style guides, not universally.
 Most English style guides agree that the first and last words should always be capitalized, whereas articles, short prepositions, and some conjunctions should not be.
 Other rules about the capitalization vary.

 In text processing, title case usually involves the capitalization of all words irrespective of their part of speech.
-This simplified variant of title case is also known as start case or initial caps.
+This simplified variant of title case is also known as "start case" or "initial caps".

+AMA Manual of Style

+According to the 11th edition of the AMA Manual of Style of the American Medical Association (AMA), the following title capitalization rules should be applied: